glo0ml34f/grimux/README.md

 commands to consume or produce.
 Panes are addressed by their tmux id (e.g. `%1`).
 `!observe %buf %1` captures pane output into `%buf`; sending text to a pane works the same way using its id as a buffer name.
+Use `%null` when you want to discard output entirely.

 ## Core workflow
 1. `!ls` shows available panes and buffers